I think I had what they call a breakthrough and it’s all thanks to EMDR.

 WMBB: That’s okay.
 You can be terrified.
 But it’s kind of a waste of energy.
 Instead you could just start making decisions that are good for yourself.
 Tell yourself you trust yourself and you’ll be surprised at how quickly you’ll actually start to.

 My wise mind is a boss babe.
-She knows how to trust herself.
-She knows how to not hurt herself with bad decisions.
+She knows how to trust herself, how to not hurt herself with bad decisions.
 She knows how to chill out.

 I think I’m getting better at listening to her.